elmtree-askmo/cloudcannon-app/content/learn/biology/how-does-heritability-affect-the-process-of-natural-selection.md

 url: /learn/biology/questions/how-does-heritability-affect-the-process-of-natural-selection
 score: -1.0
 related_article1:
-    id: 165261
+    id: 165259
-    title: How can phylogenetic trees be used to understand evolutionary relationships among species?
+    title: >-
+        What is the purpose of a cross-fostering experiment in studying heritability?
     subject: Biology
-    url: /learn/biology/questions/how-can-phylogenetic-trees-be-used-to-understand-evolutionary-relationships-among-species
+    url: /learn/biology/questions/what-is-the-purpose-of-a-crossfostering-experiment-in-studying-heritability
 related_article2:
-    id: 165267
+    id: 165263
+    title: >-
-    title: What is directional selection and how does it affect a population's traits?
+        What is convergent evolution and how does it relate to natural selection?
     subject: Biology
-    url: /learn/biology/questions/what-is-directional-selection-and-how-does-it-affect-a-populations-traits
+    url: /learn/biology/questions/what-is-convergent-evolution-and-how-does-it-relate-to-natural-selection
 related_article3:
-    id: 165261
+    id: 165260
-    title: How can phylogenetic trees be used to understand evolutionary relationships among species?
+    title: >-
+        Define adaptation and explain its importance in evolutionary biology.
     subject: Biology
-    url: /learn/biology/questions/how-can-phylogenetic-trees-be-used-to-understand-evolutionary-relationships-among-species
+    url: /learn/biology/questions/define-adaptation-and-explain-its-importance-in-evolutionary-biology
 related_article4:
     id: 165261
+    title: >-
-    title: How can phylogenetic trees be used to understand evolutionary relationships among species?
+        How can phylogenetic trees be used to understand evolutionary relationships among species?
     subject: Biology
     url: /learn/biology/questions/how-can-phylogenetic-trees-be-used-to-understand-evolutionary-relationships-among-species
 related_article5:
-    id: 165266
+    id: 165260
-    title: Explain the relationship between phenotype and genotype and their influence on behavior.
+    title: >-
+        Define adaptation and explain its importance in evolutionary biology.
     subject: Biology
-    url: /learn/biology/questions/explain-the-relationship-between-phenotype-and-genotype-and-their-influence-on-behavior
+    url: /learn/biology/questions/define-adaptation-and-explain-its-importance-in-evolutionary-biology
 ---

 &nbsp;